maximusprime742/maximusprime742.github.io/index.md

 # About

 My name is Maxim Geronime.
-I am a third year student at the University of Maryland, College Park.
-I am currently majoring in Computer Science and Mathematics and minoring in Technology Entrepreneurship.
+I am a third year student at the University of Maryland, College Park currently majoring in Computer Science and Mathematics and minoring in Technology Entrepreneurship.
 ![Me](/img/me.jpg)